Currently reading: Top 10 best seven-seat cars: driven and ranked

 Family haulers aren't restricted to MPVs any more.
-These are 10 of the best seven seaters you can buy
+These are the 10 best seven-seaters you can buy today

 We think the Volvo XC90 is the best seven-seater car you can buy today.

-The fact it has been on sale for almost ten years is a testament to its compelling blend of space, practicality, comfort and class.
+The fact it has been on sale for almost 10 years is a testament to its compelling blend of space, practicality, comfort and class.

-Some rivals are sharper to drive or offer more up-to-date tech, but the XC90 offers a great balance of performance, efficiency and low running costs, particularly for business users - and especially in its plug-in hybrid version.
+Some rivals are sharper to drive or offer more up-to-date tech, but the XC90 offers a great balance of performance, efficiency and low running costs, particularly for business users - especially in its plug-in hybrid form.

-The Volvo XC90’s greatest strength is its interior which is roomy, well-equipped and smartly finished with rich materials.
-More importantly, the XC90 delivers enough space for seven adults to travel in reasonable comfort, with the third-row seats serving up good head and legroom.
+The XC90’s greatest strength is its roomy, well-equipped interior, which is high quality and smartly finished.
+It has enough space for seven adults to travel in comfort, with the third-row seats serving up good head and leg room.

-Whichever powertrain you choose, the Volvo is composed and capable on the road, but the emphasis is on comfort and refinement rather than an uplifting driving experience, although that's perfectly in keeping with the car's remit.
+Whichever powertrain you choose, this Volvo is composed and capable on the road.
+Its emphasis is on comfort and refinement, rather than an uplifting driving experience, but that's perfectly in keeping with its remit.

 Advertisement